 In TypeScript:

-- Use extends to share implementation and provide sensible defaults via abstract or concrete base classes.
+- Use extends to share implementation and provide sensible defaults via abstract or concrete base classes.2

 - Use interfaces to define contracts so different implementations can be swapped at runtime without changing callers.

-- Runtime dispatch picks the correct method implementation based on the concrete type you pass in.
+- Runtime dispatch selects the concrete implementation based on the actual object you pass.

 - Method overriding lets subclasses replace or augment inherited logic.

 Interface-driven components make mocking trivial and keep tests focused.
-Deep inheritance chains, by contrast, tend to increase coupling and complicate refactors.2
+Deep inheritance chains, by contrast, tend to increase coupling and complicate refactors.

 Class Design Scenarios